All Episodes

 And some people have said, Rush, well, don't worry about it.

-Oh, folks, if you think that.
+Oh, folks, if you think that you may be sadly mistaken.

-And you've seen this latest news item.
+Have you seen this latest news item?

-Sandy Burglar and longtime Al Gore Sr. aide have joined other friends of Hillary as advisors on this new TV show, Commander in Chief.
+Sandy Burgler and longtime Al Gore senior aide have joined other friends of Hillary as advisors on this new TV show, Commander-in-Chief, starring Gina Davis as the first female president of the United States.

 In fact, Gina Davis goes on Oprah and Oprah says, What was it like?